Seal-Robust KCR: A Robust Kuzushiji Character Recognition Framework under Seal Interference: Introduction

-Pre-modern Japanese documents frequently contain seals.
-As symbols of ownership and identity, seals were often stamped not only by the original creators but also by later owners and collectors.
-Typically rendered in red ink, they may include stylized characters indicating the owner’s name, social status, or personal aspirations.
-From the perspective of Kuzushiji character recognition, seals introduce substantial interference, especially when they occlude or overlap Kuzushiji characters, thereby severely degrading recognition accuracy.
-As shown in Fig.~\ref{fig:intro}, the three representative Kuzushiji recognition systems struggle to correctly recognize characters under such seal interference.
+Japanese historical documents frequently contain seals that serve as marks of ownership, identity, and provenance.
+These seals were often stamped not only by the original creators of the documents but also by subsequent owners and collectors.
+Typically rendered in red ink, they may contain stylized characters representing the owners' names, social status, or personal aspirations.
+As a result, a single Japanese historical document may contain multiple seals accumulated over time, many of which partially overlap with the original handwritten Kuzushiji characters.